Seulement disponible en anglais.

 - Complete a Canadian Common CV and submit it using the NBHRF Template (see www.ccv-cvc.ca).

-- Complete the NBHRF Clinical Scholarship Salary Award Application form and all additional documents as outlined in the Eligibility section above.
+- Complete the NBHRF Clinical Scholarship Salary Award Application form, including all (*) fields and all additional documents as outlined in the Eligibility section above.

 - Ensure that all attached documents reflect the format outlined below: